jkohlin/wordpress-basics/2-ecosystem-media.md

 Distributing content to different channels, networks and devices requires an adaptive aproach to fit each situation.
 The image size and resolution is one factor which we need a plan for, often including having many version of same image.

-The developer of a theme will on forehand have to define which sizes will be needed, and carefully plan for different resolutions and devices.
-Each size get an unique name, which are used
+The developer of a theme will on forehand have to define these image sizes, and carefully plan for different resolutions and devices.
+Each size gets a unique name, which are used in the templates to output the correct image version.

+Defining image size (`functions.php`):

+	add_image_size( 'my-custom-imageversion', 1280, 1020, false )

+*Arguments are name, width, height, crop*

+Using an image size (template):

+	wp_get_attachment_image( 321, 'my-custom-imageversion' )

 When uploading an image into the Wordpress Media Library, a series of events is going to occur: